armand0e/BakkesLeague/README.md

 # ![alt text](https://github.com/armand0e/Bakkesleague/blob/main/images/logo32.png?raw=true) BakkesLeague
-Simaltaneously open and close BakkesMod and Rocket League!
+With BakkesLeague you never need to open or close BakkesMod, it will automatically launch and exit BakkesMod with Rocket League!

-After installing, just hit "*play*" from the launcher as you normally do and let the BakkesLeague script work its magic!
+Just hit "*play*" from the launcher as you normally do, and let the BakkesLeague script work its magic!

 # Install
 Steam only *(Epic games not supported ...yet)*

-* [Download](https://github.com/armand0e/Bakkesleague/releases/latest) & run the latest version of setup.exe
+* [Download](https://github.com/armand0e/Bakkesleague/releases/latest) & run the latest version of setup.exe to install BakkesLeague for Steam
 * Open up your Steam library and select *Rocket League*
 * Click the settings icon and navigate to properties